The current designr

 In this scenario, I think it would be imperative to change the flag.
 Some others have claimed that the current Union Jack would not need to change, since it does not have any explicit reference to the monarchy.
 However, I argue that the British monarchy is so fundamental to the national identity that becoming a republic would essentially be a transformation into a completely different nation altogether.
 This would make it necessary to change fundamental national symbols as well.

-When the republican movement was largest in the 19th century, a few flag designs were proposed, but none of these caught on.
-Those were all boring tricolour designs, and their main proposal was identical to the present day flag of Hungary.
+When the republican movement was largest in the 19th century, a few flag designs were proposed, but those were all boring tricolour designs that did not catch on and have been long forgotten.
+Their main proposal is identical to the present flag of Hungary and is not recognisably British to the general public.
 Currently, there are no specific flag designs that are associated with a British Republic and the republican movement in the public mind.
 Therefore, here is my proposal.

 My proposal is simple and bold.
 It resembles the current Union Jack to aid recognition and suggest continuity, yet has its own distinct symbolism.